 25. Write a Meta Description

 Make sure your blog is as thorough on the back-side as it is on the front-end.
-Your meta description is what your audience will see when they google your chosen keyword.
+Your meta description is what your audience will see when they google your primary keyword.
 Make sure to include your keyword in the the meta title and meta description of your business blog post:

 26. Be Careful with Keyword Density

 It’s easy to want to overuse a keyword when you find one with good SEO ranking possibilities.
 Don’t do that.
 Google will penalize your business blog for keyword stuffing and then all parties lose.
-The general rule of thumb is to include your keyword, or a synonym of your keyword, at least once in each paragraph.
+The general rule of thumb is to include your keyword, or a synonym of your keyword, about once in each paragraph.

 27. Make Your Business Blog Shareable